-If there is one thing that most organizations can agree on, it is that a communication platform is absolutely critical to a successful business.
+If there is one thing that most organizations can agree on, it is that an efficient and reliable business phone service is absolutely critical to a successful company.
 Whether your team needs to communicate internally, or connect with the outside world, a telephony system is the most important solution your team adopts.

 When it comes to business communications, and telephony specifically, as our technology has grown so has the accessibility to what were previously expensive and complicated setups.
 Traditionally, landline telephones were the only option, but more recently we see the legacy solution pushed aside for a much more cost-effective paradigm: Business Voice over Internet Protocol, or Business VoIP.

 Now, it would be easy to simply declare these hosted solutions the way of the future, as it will be, but that does not really tell the full story.
 At the end of the day, both VoIP systems and traditional landline telephony have their own hosts of benefits, as well as downsides.
 When searching for the right business telephony solution, it is imperative to become familiar with not only the options, but the baggage that they bring with them.
 We are going to take an in-depth look into both landline and VoIP solutions in order to help your business make the right purchase.

 Without a doubt, telephony is still an absolute must-have.
 This of course goes without saying, but with the introduction of new technology telephony can easily be seen as a last resort.
 Quite the opposite is true, actually.
 Sure, email, team collaboration and messaging, and even text messaging has risen in popularity.
 But, these digital means can lack the nuance and functionality provided by a complete telephony solution.